Safe Spaces Act: House of Representatives

 House Bill No. 8794 or Safe Street, Public and Online Spaces.
 It was sponsored by Bernadette Herrera of Bagong Henerasyon on December 12, 2018.
-It was unanimously passed on the third reading on January 9, 2019 with all 208 legislators present voting in favor.
+It was unanimously passed on the third reading on January 9, 2019, with all 208 legislators present voting in favor.

 Consolidation

 The Senate ratified the reconciled Safe Space Act on February 6, 2019.

 Signing into law and implementing rules

 President Rodrigo Duterte signed the bill into law on April 17, 2019.
-Duterte's signing was only publicized was only publicized on July 15, 2019, and hence it was earlier believed to have lapsed into law on April 21, 2019.
+Duterte's signing was only publicized on July 15, 2019, and hence it was earlier believed to have lapsed into law on April 21, 2019.
 The law took effect on August 3, 2019.

 The implementing rules and regulations (IRR) drafted by a technical drafting committee led by the Philippine Commission on Women was signed on October 28, 2019.

 Scope

 The Safe Spaces Act complements the existing Anti-Sexual Harassment Act (Republic Act No. 7877), penalizing acts not covered under said law.
 RA 7877 penalizes sexual harassment in the context of work, education, and training only.
 The Safe Spaces Act expands the scope of the older law.
 The Safe Spaces Act: